YAMAHA C3 / C-CUBED (XF50)

 Other nice design touches include the inclusion of kickstand (and centerstand), the inverted front forks and the classy five spoke rims.
 On the downside, Yamaha had to pinch pennies somewhere so they opted to use a cheaper drum brake up front instead of a disc like they use on the Vino 50 and Zuma.
 Perhaps Yamaha used up too much of the budget with the high tech engine.

 What’s not to like about the C3?
 I’m trying to tip toe around this one, but I think it's fair to say that the styling isn't for everyone.
 I suspect even Yamaha knows this (they call it the Giggle in Europe).
 A lot of the design elements are nice (i.e. floorboard, rims, exhaust, gauges) but the front end is a bit cartoon-ish.

 Overall, if you like the styling, this is one awesome scooter for you thanks to its ample storage and outstanding motor.
 If you don’t, you could utilize the XF50’s decent aftermarket parts industry to overhaul the look or you could look at the mechanically similar and retro styled Vino.
 If storage is your primary consideration, the Honda Elite 110 had perhaps the largest underseat storage area of any small scooter, with two helmets fitting inside.
 Other nice 50cc options from the C3’s era include the Honda Ruckus, Yamaha Zuma, Vespa’s LX/S 50 and Kymco’s Like 50.

-OWNER REVIEWS (8) - Browse Yamaha C3 Owner Reviews REVIEW - Add a Review of Your C3
+OWNER REVIEWS (12) - Browse C3 Owner Reviews REVIEW - Add Your Review

 * Awesome engine